jishmachiraykal/Microcontroller-Embedded-C-Programming/pointers/README.md

 long long int* address = (long long*) 0xFFF1233 == read operation of address variable yields 8 byte of data

 * char* data = char *data both are same and identical

+* scanf is used to read a number.
+Hence if there are any char is entered then it returns 0 because it was expecting a number

+* In case of if/if-else condition, we can evaluate one expression but in if-elif ladder more than one expression can be evaluated

+* Conditional operator is collection of 3 operands.

+    Syntax: exp1 ? exp2 : exp 3
+    if exp1 is true exp2 will be assigned to variable else exp3 will be assigned

+* Conditional operator is sometimes used to replace if else statement